alto9/alto9.github.io/docs/index.md

 All Alto9 open source projects (Forge, Kube9 VS Code Extension, Kube9 Operator) are completely free to use.
 We believe in making DevOps accessible through intelligent automation.

-::: info Commercial Products
+::: info AI-Powered Desktop App
-Alto9 also offers **Kube9 Desktop**, a freemium desktop application with additional enterprise features.
-[Learn more →](https://alto9.com)
+Alto9 also offers **Kube9 Desktop**, a freemium desktop application with an embedded AI agent that uses historical cluster data to provide expert Kubernetes guidance.
+[Learn more →](/kube9/desktop)
 :::

 ## 100% Privacy-First